1914 Auckland Rugby League season: Season news

+Club teams by grade participation

 Lower grade clubs

 Teams which fielded sides in lower grades were the Northcote Ramblers, Hobsonville Pirates, Sunnyside (based in Devonport), Remuera United and Manukau.
 The Sunnyside and Remuera United clubs were both new.
 The Sunnyside club would later amalgamate with North Shore Albions and form the Devonport United club, which later reverted back to the North Shore Albions name.
 While Remuera fielded sides in 1914 and 1915 before the war wrecked their playing ranks.
 They reformed again in 1927 but only lasted until the end of the 1929 season.

 Representative season

 The Auckland representative campaign got underway with a match versus the touring England team where the home side lost.
 However the Auckland Rugby League made over £500 from the 13,000 in attendance.
 They also received £200 in gate takings from the match with Wellington at Victoria Park.

 Myers Cup championship

 After three weeks of practice in inclement weather the competition commenced on 16 May.